Larissa13/MAC5749/README.md

 http://rogerdudler.github.io/git-guide/

-This project implements a shape analysis and classification library based on the [Shape Analysis Course at IME-USP](https://www.ime.usp.br/index.php?option=com_replicado&task=disciplina&sgldis=MAC5749), Brazil.
+This project implements Sarpy, a shape analysis and classification library based on the [Shape Analysis Course at IME-USP](https://www.ime.usp.br/index.php?option=com_replicado&task=disciplina&sgldis=MAC5749), Brazil.

+# Sarpy Library

 The library is based on the book: [Shape Analysis and Classification: Theory and Practice](https://www.ime.usp.br/~cesar/shape_crc/).
+It uses in backend: NumPy, Pandas and Scikit Image.

 **Categories**